Are You Too Christian for Non-Christians?

 Develop your “personal Great Commission number” as if it were something as routine to your daily life as church, work, fitness, and carting your kids around.
 How much time do you spend with unbelieving individuals, and what is the quality of your social relationships with them?
 You can boost your number substantially by exercising these seven disciplines.

 1. Pray for the unbelievers in your life by name.

 Margaret Thatcher once famously said, “There is no such thing as society.
 There are individual men and women and there are families.”
 Her point being that we must regard each other at human scale, not as mere components of larger social institutions.
 The same can be said of the way we use the term “the lost.”

 Of course our hearts grieve for the millions who do not know Jesus, but we don’t know the millions personally.
 Most of us do know personally at least dozens, some of us hundreds, and rather than lump these precious individuals into one big prayer cohort, we could begin to take their given names before God in prayer.
 Start writing their names down and praying over them at least once a week.

 2. Be intentional in pursuing relationships and scheduling time with unbelievers.

-If you don’t make engagement with unbelieving people a priority, your life will gravitate automatically toward the pleasures and comforts of the church community cul de sac.
+If you don’t make engagement with unbelieving people a priority, your life will gravitate automatically toward the pleasures and comforts of the church community cul-de-sac.
 Identify two people outside of your Christian circle with whom you think you would enjoy spending more time.
 Look for two more who appear to need someone to come alongside of them as they struggle with burdens in their lives.
 Target one other with whom you seem to have the least in common, but enough of a relationship that you could see it becoming, with a little work, a friendship.
-You needn’t feel that you to need to sacrifice any of your principles or values to love someone else.
+You needn’t feel that you must sacrifice any of your principles or values to love someone else.
 It’s what we’re commanded to do.
 Love God.
 Love our neighbors.